julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 description: Notes from the book How to Take Smart Notes.
 ---

+This is a book summary from [How to Take Smart Notes](https://www.goodreads.com/en/book/show/34507927) by [Sönke Ahrens](https://www.goodreads.com/author/show/14876464.S_nke_Ahrens).

 We take notes every single day but we tend to overlook note-taking.
 Note-taking falls under the radar because we don't have an immediate feedback on our notes.
 We don't know if we done it badly.
 It is a relatively simple task to do, you take a pen and paper or your favorite note taking app and write things on it.
 But the truth is note-taking is a skill that we can develop.
 After reading this book I realized that note-taking is an important task to do and without a proper method these notes will not provide any values in the future.

 I have consumed a lot of books, articles, podcasts, and audiobooks.
 Those informations sometimes just go to waste.
 I used to only highlight and think that I will just come back to these highlights later.
 The truth is I never go back to those highlights.